Sal Viscuso

-Sal Viscuso (born October 5, 1948 in Brooklyn, New York) is an American actor.
+Sal Viscuso (born October 5, 1948) is an American actor.
 He is best known for the role of Father Timothy Flotsky in Soap (1977–1981).

 Acting career

-He is known for playing the character Father Timothy Flotsky on the television series Soap, a Roman Catholic priest struggling with his vow of celibacy.
+He is known for playing the character Father Timothy Flotsky, a Roman Catholic priest struggling with his vow of celibacy, on the television series Soap.
 He appeared in the movies “Max Dugan Returns” (1983 as ‘Coach Roy’), Spaceballs and The Taking of Pelham One Two Three.
 Viscuso appeared in four different roles on the sitcom Barney Miller.
 He has appeared in Diagnosis: Murder alongside Dick Van Dyke.
 He also played several weeks of the game show Pyramid with Dick Clark from 1977 to 1981.

 Viscuso was one of two regular public address announcers in the series M*A*S*H. The more commonly heard voice was that of actor Todd Susman.